Claim: The term "Black Friday" originated with the practice of selling off slaves on the day after Thanksgiving.

 Schools were closed.
 Late in the day, out-of-town visitors began arriving for the Army-Navy football game.

 Every "Black Friday," no traffic policeman was permitted to take the day off.
-The division was placed on 12 hours of duty, and even the police band was ordered to Center City.
-It was not unusual to see a trombone player directing traffic.
+The division was placed on

 Two officers were assigned to intersections along Market Street to control the throngs of pedestrians.